 -Any IRS-issued letter or notice (not IRS forms) showing your name, address, and EIN (i.e., CP 575)

-Additionally, you’ll have to submit the information to an authorized representative.
-This individual will be your authorized person to run and manage your Google Ads account.
+Additionally, you’ll have to submit the information of an authorized representative.
+This individual would be the person authorized to run and manage your Google Ads account.
 The files Google is accepting are the following:

 -Permanent resident card or Green card

-- If the account is set up with monthly invoicing, your account is already verified for the credit-line process, meaning that you will probably not required to submit additional documentation.
+- If your account is set up with monthly invoicing, then it’s already verified for the credit-line process, meaning that you will probably not be required to submit additional documentation.
 Suppose Google sent you an email and/or a notification about the identity verification process.
 In that case, the chances are that you should approve the use of your legal name and country, which will be the ones on your payment records, and Google will display them in the disclosure (as we explained before).

 All in all, the identity verification process is simple and straightforward, but you have to be careful.
-At some point, Google will pick your Law Firm’s advertising account and request to undergo the process we explained.
+At some point, Google will pick your law firm’s advertising account and request that it undergo the process we explained.
 You’ll have 30 days to complete it; otherwise, you will not be able to serve your ads until you complete the verification process.
 Pay attention to the information and documents you submit.
 Google will double-check the details.
 If it doesn’t match, you can get your verification revoked and your account suspended.